sujatakinhekar/PRODIGY_DS_03/README.md

 The process of building and evaluating a Decision Tree Classifier involves several key steps.
 Let's summarize:

-Data Preparation: Split your dataset into features(X) and labels(y).
+1)Data Preparation: Split your dataset into features(X) and labels(y).
 Ensure your data is clean and suitable for training a classifier.
 Model Training: Create a Decision Tree Classifier using scikit-learn's 'DecisionTreeClassifier'.
 Train the model on your traning dataset using the 'fit' model.
-Hyperparameter Tuning: Explore different hyperparameter values using techniques like grid search('GridSearchCV') to find the optimal set.Common hyperparameters include 'max_depth', 'min_samples_split', 'min_samples_leaf', and 'criterion'.
+2)Hyperparameter Tuning: Explore different hyperparameter values using techniques like grid search('GridSearchCV') to find the optimal set.Common hyperparameters include 'max_depth', 'min_samples_split', 'min_samples_leaf', and 'criterion'.
-Evaluation: Assess model's performance using metrices such as accuracy, precision, recall, and the confusion matrix.
+3)Evaluation: Assess model's performance using metrices such as accuracy, precision, recall, and the confusion matrix.
 Use accuracy_score for an overall measure of correct predictions.
-Cross-Validation: Use cross-validation('cross_val_score') to get a more robust estimate of your model's performance across different subsets of your data.
+4)Cross-Validation: Use cross-validation('cross_val_score') to get a more robust estimate of your model's performance across different subsets of your data.
-Visualization: Visualize the Decision Tree structure using 'plot_tree' for an intuitive understanding of how the model makes decisions.
+5)Visualization: Visualize the Decision Tree structure using 'plot_tree' for an intuitive understanding of how the model makes decisions.
-Insights and Interpretations: Analyze the confusion matrix to understand where the model excels and where it struggles.
+6)Insights and Interpretations: Analyze the confusion matrix to understand where the model excels and where it struggles.
 Consider feature importance, which can be obtained from the feature_importances_attribute of the trained model.